Governance

 Sep 1, 2024

 The letter 'G' in GRC stands for Governance, a term that is often causing confusion among beginners.
-Governance and management are related yet distinctly different concepts.
-This article explores the definitions of governance and management, provides examples, and describes the differences between them.
+If you are just getting started in GRC, chances are that this term is causing you some trouble.
+Beginners often confuse governance with management.
+Although the two are related, they are distinctly different concepts.
+To help solve some of the confusion, this article explores the definitions of governance and management, provides examples for both of them, and describes the differences between them.

 What is Governance?